JokerJohn/PALoc/README.md

 ## Citations
 For referencing our work in PALoc, please use:
 ```
-@article{article,
+@article{,
-author = {Hu, Xiangcheng and Zheng, Linwei and Wu, Jin and Geng, Ruoyu and Wei, Hexiang and Wang, Lujia and Liu, Ming},
+author = {Hu, Xiangcheng and Zheng, Linwei and Wu, Jin and Geng, Ruoyu and Wei, Hexiang and Wang, Lujia，Jiao, Jianhao and Liu, Ming},
 year = {2024},
 month = {01},
 title = {PALoc: Advancing SLAM Benchmarking with Prior-Assisted 6-DoF Trajectory Generation and Uncertainty Estimation},
 journal = {IEEE/ASME Transactions on Mechatronics}
 }
 ```
-The map evaluation metrics of this work follows [Cloud_Map_Evaluation](https://github.com/JokerJohn/Cloud_Map_Evaluation).
+The map evaluation metrics of this work follow [Cloud_Map_Evaluation](https://github.com/JokerJohn/Cloud_Map_Evaluation).
 Please cite:
 ```
 @article{,
   author    = {Jianhao Jiao and Hexiang Wei and Tianshuai Hu and Xiangcheng Hu and Yilong Zhu and Zhijian He and Jin Wu and Jingwen Yu and Xupeng Xie and Huaiyang Huang and Ruoyu Geng and Lujia Wang and Ming Liu},